fibjs/fib-jws/Readme.md

 If `payload` will be coerced into a string using `JSON.stringify`.

-`key` is a hex encoded string or buffer containing either the secret for HMAC algorithms, or the PEM encoded public key for RSA and ECDSA.
+`key` is a buffer containing either the secret for HMAC algorithms, or the PEM encoded private key for RSA and ECDSA, or the json format private key, or a PKey object.

 Example